townxelliot/zerocity-gazetteer/nectar_for_the_sigilant/nectar_for_the_sigilant.md

 An adventure for Troika!, Elliot Smith 2021-05-11

+Map of the Abyss drawn with [Inkarnate](https://inkarnate.com/).

+Map of Sighing generated using [Medieval Fantasy City Generator](https://watabou.itch.io/medieval-fantasy-city-generator).

 # Introduction

-Through misfortune, the PCs' golden barge has crash landed in the Abyss, at the base of its kilometres-deep vaunted obsidian cliffs.
-The barge will require repair before it is fit to fly again.
+Through misfortune, the PCs' golden barge has crash landed in the Abyss, at the base of its kilometres-deep obsidian cliffs.
+Perhaps they were travelling together to the same destination.
+The barge pilot, Drago, is very annoyed as he was due to go on holiday when his shift ended.
+He informs the PCs the barge will require repair before it is fit to fly again; the parts it needs are a gyro adjuster, rubber sphincter, A2 bell bearings and a plasmic core.

-On leaving the stricken craft, a surprisingly dense atmosphere assaults the PCs with humid heat.
+Outside the barge, the atmosphere is dense, hot and humid.
 There is a sickly scent of honey and over-ripe bananas.
-The sky is a thin brown line far overhead, pinched between the overbearing cliffs.
-Low brown clouds within the Abyss itself rumble ominously and crackle with lightning before tipping brown rain on the cracked grey plains.
-Distant whistling occurs.
+Underfoot is cracked grey earth.
+The sky is a thin brown line 10km overhead, pinched between overbearing cliffs.
+Low brown clouds rumble ominously and crackle with lightning.
+Suddenly, the clouds burst, showering you with brown sleet.
+You can hear faint, distant whistling.

-Hunched at the base of the cliffs is the village of Sighing.
-It is a cluster of a few dozen metal shipping containers serving as houses; a clapboard inn, **The Tired Person**; and a barren dusty shop, **Useless Barry's Shop**.
-The grey-skinned, stooped, xenophobic villagers scrape a living here, tending spiralling blue-green grasses.
-These yield miserly grey bananas with mildly narcotic side effects.
+Nearby, at the base of the cliffs, is the village of Sighing.
+There is a map of it on a nearby noticeboard.
+The village is a cluster of a few dozen metal shipping containers serving as houses.
+On entering the village, the grey-skinned, stooped villagers look past the new arrivals, their eyes dull and glazed.
+If roused from their drug-induced stupor, they are generally xenophobic and idiotic.
+They scrape a living here, tending spiralling blue-green grasses which yield grey pseudo-bananas with mildly narcotic side effects.
+These and other pseudo-banana species (the purple being carrying the highest dose of sedatives) are the staple diet throughout the Abyss.

-There is one singular feature in Sighing: 1km up the cliff is the **Castle of the Eye**.
-It is made of glass cubes, arranged into the shape of an eye, about 300 metres across.
+The clouds part, revealing the most remarkable feature of Sighing: 1km up the cliff is a structure made of glass cubes, arranged into the shape of an eye, about 300 metres across.
 The outer ring of cubes is opaque, uncoloured glass; inside that is another ring of amber-coloured cubes; inside that, a ring of blue cubes; then a final circle in the centre, made up of dark grey cubes.
 Each cube is about 10m on a side (some smaller, some larger).
 The cubes are joined by a maze of clear glass walkways with see-through floors.

-# Repairing the barge
+The map explains that this is the **Castle of the Eye**, owned and inhabited by **Sigilant Gruber** (see below).

+# Around town

+The village has a clapboard inn, **The Tired Cliché**; and a barren dusty shop, **Useless Barry's Shop**.

+## Useless Barry's Shop

 On investigation, it soon becomes clear that Useless Barry's Shop has none of the equipment required to repair the barge.
-Or at least, Barry can't find it and doesn't seem to want any customers, as he rudely explains.
+Or at least, Barry can't find it and doesn't seem to want any customers.
+He takes forever to find anything.

+He has a variety of dusty items for sale, including dark heavy beer, a side of cured pork, blankets, towels, dry rations, simple weapons, and gloves.
+Barry won't notice if people steal his wares.

+## The Tired Cliché inn

+The innkeeper of The Tired Cliché is **Arriente**.
+The most interesting thing about her is her name.
+She speaks in a clichéd way:

+"I got this job through a relative.
+Like they say, it's not what you know, it's who you know."

+"Only time will tell if I can make a go of it.
+It's not looking hopeful at the moment.
+I'm not having the time of my life."

+"Cat got your tongue?"

+"Someone woke up on the wrong side of the bed!"

+Arriente's daughter, Pam, helps out around the inn.
+She is the spitting image of her mum.

+Arriente knows that the Sigilant has lived here for centuries.
+"He is as old as the hills."
+According to her, he hasn't left his castle for at least 5 years.
+He only occasionally intervenes to insist that a festival is held in his honour, to make judgements over the very few crimes committed in town, or to ritually humiliate someone for his entertainment.
+All communication is carried out via a comms unit in the elevator.

+If the PCs want to buy a drink, they have a variety of cocktails, all of which taste of banana; tea made from the grasses harvested by the people, which tastes of banana and hay; and a strong dark cloudy beer, made of something else, possibly insects.

+## Torry the helpful man

+There is one out-of-place inhabitant who will help: a brightly-coloured jester of a man called **Torrington Torponales**, "call me Torry!", who is full of enthusiasm, hope and japes.
+He is one of the few people in Sighing who doesn't eat the bananas, instead living on imported Hymenopteran Brand crackers (no salt) from Dank.

+"You look like fun!
+Look lively!" as he swipes you with a balloon on a stick.

+No one in the village likes him as he is very annoying.
+The other villagers throw stones at him while he's talking to the PCs.

-The villagers will grudgingly divulge that the PCs' best chance would be to consult the Sigilant, who lives, all-knowing, in the Eye Castle.
-Other alternatives could be sought elsewhere: perhaps the town of Dank, populated by feckless chittering hymenopterans; or Mind Camp, whose dreaming inhabitants may help in exchange for precious memories, though that could take decades.
+He will divulge that the PCs' best chance would be to consult the Sigilant, who lives, all-knowing, in the Eye Castle.
+Other alternatives could be sought elsewhere: perhaps the town of Dank, populated by hymenopteran traders, "Though they are feckless and chittering..."; or Mind Camp, whose dreaming inhabitants may help in exchange for precious memories, though that could take decades.
+"My mum never did come back...That's not a quest by the way, we're 99% sure she's dead."

+"If you go by road, watch out for the lamia that lives in a ruined barn."

+## The elevator to the castle

-The Sigilant mentioned is Sigilant Gruber, inhabitant of the Castle of the Eye and dictator of Sighing.
+The Sigilant mentioned around town is **Sigilant Gruber**, inhabitant of the Castle of the Eye and dictator of Sighing.
 He has ruled as long as anyone can remember.
 Villagers are rarely invited to his castle, and the Sigilant never leaves.
 Access is via a glass elevator at the base of the cliff.
 A notice outside reads:

 "Enter the elevator and state your purpose succinctly.
-Audiences granted only to those who may benefit the Sigilant."
+Audiences granted only to those who will benefit the Sigilant."

 The Sigilant would not normally agree to help outsiders.
 On this occasion, though, he has a matter of his own with which he requires assistance.
 The torpor of the villagers, brought on by the narcotic fruit, means he cannot entrust it to them.
 Thus, he will seize on the idea of meeting needy strangers and granting them access to his castle, in the hope that they will prove his salvation.